Nature Reserves

 Limited parking is available at the entrance along Baleally Lane for the North hide.
 A larger car park is available at the Turvey Parklands entrance along Turvey Avenue.
 There are marked walking trails; please keep to these trails for your own safety and to avoid disturbance to the wildlife.
 Please do not open gates or climb over fences and be aware that grazing animals are present at certain times of the year.
 If visiting the North hide please be aware that at high spring tides the access to and from the hide is restricted, therefore please remain in the hide until the tide recedes before attempting to leave.
 Please respect the wildlife and other visitors and refrain from bringing dogs onto the reserve, other than Guide dogs.

 Opening times: The Rogerstown Reserve and the Turvey Parklands are open all year-round.
 The Frank McManus Hide in the Turvey Parkland is open to the public every Saturday and Sunday from 10am to 4pm from September to March.
-The North hide is open year round.
+If you wish to visit the North hide, please contact BirdWatch Ireland’s Fingal Branch to obtain the access code.

 Entrance charges: Free, but donations to help us continue our work here are welcome.